maxxiimo/the-front-end-manifesto/chp4-stylesheet-review.md

 > They’re shortcuts that allow you to apply a lot of css to a selector from only one line of Sass.
 \- [Mixins in SASS][]

 When you Notice a a bunch of lines of CSS that keep on appearing throughout your stylesheet, through mixins you can write it once and pull it in via a single line of sass; a shortcut.
-Our [starter CSS][] gives you two areas to include mixins, as a partial brought in through the MIXINS section of [application.scss][] or a snippet of code within [_define.sass][].
+Our [starter CSS][] gives you two areas to include mixins, as a partial brought in through the MIXINS section of [application.css.scss][] or a snippet of code within [_define.sass][].

 To best understand how to use variables and mixins check out the [Sass documentation][].